cosmos/ibc/spec/core/ics-003-connection-semantics/UPGRADES.md

 ### Desired Properties

-- Both chains must agree to the renegotiated connection parameters
+- Both chains MUST agree to the renegotiated connection parameters.
-- Connection state and logic on both chains should either be using the old parameters or the new parameters, but should not be in an in-between state. i.e. It should not be possible for a chain to write state to an old proof path, while the counterparty expects a new proof path.
+- Connection state and logic on both chains SHOULD either be using the old parameters or the new parameters, but MUST NOT be in an in-between state, e.g., it MUST NOT be possible for a chain to write state to an old proof path, while the counterparty expects a new proof path.
+- The connection upgrade protocol is atomic, i.e.,
-- If the upgrade handshake is unsuccessful, the connection must fall-back to the original connection parameters
+  - either it is unsuccessful and then the connection MUST fall-back to the original connection parameters;
-- If the upgrade handshake is successful, then both connection ends have adopted the new connection parameters and process IBC data appropriately.
+  - or it is successful and then both connection ends MUST adopt the new connection parameters and process IBC data appropriately.
 - The connection upgrade protocol should have the ability to change all connection-related parameters; however the connection upgrade protocol MUST NOT be able to change the underlying `ClientState`.
-- The connection upgrade protocol may not modify the connection identifiers.
+The connection upgrade protocol MUST NOT modify the connection identifiers.

 ## Technical Specification